rootiest/dotfiles/README.md

 Fish shell configuration that pairs well with this configuration.

 [Rootiest Neovim Configuration](https://github.com/rootiest/rootiest-nvim) -
-A neovim config built to work alongside this configuration.
+A Neovim config built to work alongside this configuration.

 ## Credits